Explanatory machine learning for sequential human teaching: Experiments

-To prevent participants from relying on the total ordering of natural numbers, we designed an isomorphic problem that represented integer sequences by the weights of fruits in piles.
+In order to prevent participants from relying on the total ordering of natural numbers, we designed an isomorphic problem that represented integer sequences by the weights of fruits in piles.
 Numbers were masked by visual icons of fruits and the numeric values were hidden from participants.
 A balance scale mechanism (Figure \ref{fig:merge_training}) was introduced to allow participants to compare the weights between two fruits and acted as an instrument for constructing the total ordering of the numbers.
 The immediate access to the total ordering of natural numbers was prevented and participants had to establish it themselves.
 This setup was used for teaching both merging and sorting.
 A solution of this setup corresponded to a solution of merging and sorting a sequence of numbers without changing the underlying solution structure.

-According to the definition of isomorphic problems \cite{simon1976}, the new fruit weighting problems are isomorphic to the respective problems for merging and sorting numbers.
+According to the definition of isomorphic problems \cite{simon1976}, the new fruit weighing problems are isomorphic to the respective problems for merging and sorting numbers.
 Such isomorphic translations only affect the initial stage of problem-solving while attempting to recognise a useful analogy via \textit{analogical access} but do not hinder problem-solving via \textit{analogical inference} if an analogy for the problem has been consciously recognized \cite{gentner1985,holyoak1987,reed1990}.
 Owing to the difficulty of immediately recalling past experiences of merging and sorting, we anticipated that participants would initially perform less optimal merging and sorting strategies and there would be more potential for performance improvement later.

+For the training and performance test of merging and sorting, we randomly sampled sequences of various lengths to provide a spectrum of problem difficulty.
+For each of the question sequences, we made sure that it was not trivial and required an appropriate level of computational effort for a machine program to sort.
+A question in the merge training and performance test involved two sub-sequences of similar sizes as inputs and the length of each sub-sequence ranged from 1 to 4.